What Is Video Conferencing? How It Works, Uses, and Business Benefits

 Mobile video conferencing systems: Used for video meetings while on the go, typically through smartphones or tablets.
 These systems are versatile and can connect to video conferencing platforms via mobile apps.
 Perfect for people who need to join meetings remotely or when traveling.

 Web conferencing systems: Focused on meetings that combine video with other elements, such as document sharing, screen sharing, and collaboration tools.
-Platforms like Vonage fall under this category.
 Ideal for team meetings, webinars, and online presentations.

 Enterprise video conferencing systems: Large-scale systems used by businesses with high-quality video and audio capabilities.
 They often support multiple rooms or locations and have advanced features like centralized control, cloud storage, and integration with other enterprise tools.
 Used by large companies for global collaboration, webinars, and training sessions.